Mr-Lost/my_project01/README.md

 # cms_pro

-> A multi-integrated Vue project base on some hot mobile apps.
+> A multi-integrated Vue project based on some hot mobile apps.

 ## Build Setup